tickBit/Amiga-Battleship/README.md

 In the LhA archive there are Amiga executable and info (icon) file for the executable and also the graphics.

+Sorry about the typo in the earlier commit messages.
+I meant of course "First commit"...

 ## Picture

 ![battleship](https://github.com/user-attachments/assets/dda534e7-5f5f-4d0e-9887-93ce49e793a5)